Dystonia Treatment in North Carolina

 These spasms may affect only one muscle, a group of muscles or the entire body.
 They result from abnormalities in the basel ganglia in the brain.
 Similar excess movements may be experienced by people with Parkinson’s disease as well.

-Request a dystonia treatment appointment at Wake Forest Baptist.
+If you need a dystonia treatment appointment, request one online at Wake Forest Baptist.

 About 300,000 people are estimated to have dystonia, although many of them are estimated to be incorrectly diagnosed because of the similarities to other conditions like muscular dystrophy, Huntington disease and amyotrophic lateral sclerosis (ALS).